 For example, Money Dashboard is a personal finance app where you can easily view all your accounts and track your spending by category—they have separate pre-set categories including 'groceries' and 'food & drink', which tracks money spent eating out.
 Money Dashboard is rated 4.9 out of 5 stars by existing customers and is free to use.
 Budgeting apps like this (there are a number of others in the market, including Emma and Plum) can be a great resource if you're watching your spending.

 Comparing Food Spend to Other Areas of the Budget

 While food is clearly a large budget item, there are a few categories that take an even larger bite of the average annual household budget.
-The average UK household also spends over £4,600 on transportation costs and a whopping £10,500 on all things housing.
+The average UK household also spends over £4,750 on transportation costs (including related insurance) and a whopping £10,600 on all things housing.
 Our largest utility cost is gas and electricity.
-The average UK household spent another £102.30 per month on gas and electricity in 2017 (£1,228 per year).
+The average UK household spent another £1,360 per year on gas and electricity in 2019.
 The cost to light, heat and run our homes accounts for close to 5% of our household budgets each year.

 If your household buys in bulk to save money and keeps a large store of food in the freezer, especially expensive items like meat, you might want to check your home insurance policy to see if freezer contents are covered.
 Policies that include freezer food will reimburse you up to a certain amount (e.g., £1,000) if, for instance, you lose the contents of your freezer due to an electrical failure or your freezer breaking down.